 Also of interest is that Leesburg has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Leesburg in 2010 was $40,438, which is wealthy relative to Virginia and the nation.
-This equates to an annual income of $161,752 for a family of four.
-However, Leesburg contains both very wealthy and poor people as well.
+The per capita income in Leesburg in 2018 was $48,427, which is wealthy relative to Virginia and the nation.
+This equates to an annual income of $193,708 for a family of four.

 Leesburg is an extremely ethnically-diverse town.
 The people who call Leesburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Leesburg residents report their race to be White, followed by Asian.
+The greatest number of Leesburg residents report their race to be White, followed by Black or African-American.
 Leesburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.93% of the town’s residents.
-Important ancestries of people in Leesburg include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 17.68% of the town’s residents.
+Important ancestries of people in Leesburg include German, Irish, English, Italian, and European.

 The most common language spoken in Leesburg is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.